regan-sarwas/npmap.js/API.md

 * (Optional) `clickable` (Boolean): Should interactivity (hover and click) operations be enabled for this layer?
 Defaults to `true`.
 * (Optional) `format` (String): One of the following: `jpg70`, `jpg80`, `jpg90`, `png`, `png32`, `png64`, `png128`, or `png256`.
 Dfaults to `png`.
 * (Optional) `name` (String): A name for your layer.
 Used by a variety of map [controls](#controls), if present.
-* (Optional) `retinaVersion` (String): The id ("account.id") of the MapBox map or tileset designed specifically for retina devices.
-If provided, this will be used if the map is loaded on a retina screen.
-It will be ignored otherwise.

 You can also (optionally) provide any of the options supported by [`L.TileLayer`](http://leafletjs.com/reference.html#tilelayer).